jboss-fuse/quickstarts/fabric/sap-qidoclist-destination-fabric/README.md

 >lib.sapjco3.nativelib=http://host/path/to/library/\<native-lib\>

 3. Edit the camel context file (`src/main/fabric8/camel.xml`) and modify the `quickstartDestinationData` bean to match the connection configuration for your SAP instance.
-4. Edit the project's IDoc files (`src/data/idoc?.xml`) and enter the SID of your SAP in the location indicated.
+4. Edit the project's IDoc List files (`src/data/idoclist?.xml`) and enter the SID of your SAP in the location indicated.

 Build and Run the Quickstart
 ----------------------------